VinceDerPrince/goodreads_quote_api/README.md

 It should know look like this in your terminal and a browser Window with the API UI should show up.

 ![Uvicorn Setup](/images/uvicorn_setup.png)

+## Need To Know
+This API is not to be used neither is being used for commercial use exists to hurt the [goodreads.com](https://www.goodreads.com/) site.
+The API was created because I want to practice my API developing and web scraping skills!